GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

-# Ingress with Nginx controller on Google Kubernetes Engine
+# Ingress with NGINX controller on Google Kubernetes Engine

-This guide explains how to deploy the [Nginx Ingress Controller](https://github.com/kubernetes/ingress-nginx) on Google Kubernetes Engine.
+This guide explains how to deploy the [NGINX Ingress Controller](https://github.com/kubernetes/ingress-nginx) on Google Kubernetes Engine.